-Introducing Space.intersect.org.au, a large scale, high performance, collaborative, and cost effective digital storage system specially tailored, designed and constructed by researchers for researchers.
-Space offers continuously growing capacity of up to 50 petabytes of fast, reliable and safe active and archive data retention.
+Space.intersect.org.au is a large scale, high performance, collaborative, and cost effective digital storage system specially tailored, designed and constructed by researchers for researchers.
+Space offers continuously growing petabyte scale capacity of fast, reliable and safe active and archive data retention.
 You have data, so we have Space.

 Space is big, really big

 In the beginning, Space was created by Intersect Australia, a joint venture of universities from NSW and the ACT.
 It was bootstrapped through the Research Data Storage Infrastructure (RDSI) Project, an initiative of the National Collaborative Research Infrastructure Strategy, funded from the Education Investment Fund under the Super Science (Future Industries) initiative.

 - Space is networked to the entire Australian higher education sector at unmatched speed.

 - Space is easily and securely accessed with existing IDs.

 - Space is available in simple and predictable subsidised and unsubsidised models.

 - Space is a product of Intersect, owned and endorsed by member universities and subsidised by the Australian and NSW Governments.